afmkt/syncraft/README.md

 ## TODO
-- [ ] simplify the result of then_left and then_right by bimap the result in syntax.
-- [ ] simplify the result of sep_by and between by bimap the result in syntax
 - [ ] convert to dict/dataclass via bimap in syntax
 - [ ] define DSL over Variable to construct predicates
 - [ ] Try the parsing, generation, and data processing machinery on SQLite3 syntax.
 So that I can have direct feedback on the usability of this library and a fully functional SQLite3 library.